Lemony Tuscan Artichoke Soup

 Lemony Tuscan Artichoke Soup is a rich yet refreshing Mediterranean-inspired dish that combines the earthy, nutty taste of artichokes with the bright acidity of fresh lemon.
 Infused with garlic, onions, and fragrant Tuscan herbs, this soup is a perfect balance of creamy and tangy flavors.
 Whether served warm or chilled, it’s a comforting, wholesome dish that highlights the simplicity and elegance of Tuscan cuisine.

 This soup can be enjoyed in a smooth and creamy consistency or left chunky for more texture.
 It’s naturally vegetarian, but can be adapted to be vegan, dairy-free, or protein-packed with just a few adjustments.
-Serve it as an appetizer, a light main course, or a side dish, paired with crusty bread, fresh salads, or a crisp glass of white wine.
+Serve it as an appetizer, a light main course, or a side dish, paired with crusty bread, fresh salads.

 Ingredients